Why I make Art

 From "The Unknown in Art" by Willi Baumeister

-My abstract work is deeply informed by my study and constant drawing practice; it comes from deep within me and is a response to the world around me.
+My abstract work is informed by my study of nature and constant drawing practice; it comes from within me and is a response to the world around me.
 Without studying my surroundings, by sketching, drawing inspired by observation, reading, I could not make these works.

 I believe in the craft of painting and practice it regularly.
 I believe art needs to have depth and meaning.
 It is a living breathing organism that comes alive when you look at it.
-It is more than a series of colourful daubs, but a unique world open to be interpreted differently by everyone.
+It is a unique world open to be interpreted differently by everyone.
 However, it cannot be so perfect that everything is expressed.
 It has to leave room for you, the viewer, to enter into it.

 I firmly believe people need art.
 Art is a vital form of human expression.
 It is a life-sustaining force.
 Art gives you, the viewer, power to shape your life.